aditya-webkorps/3-Mins-For-God-Privacy-Policy/privacy_policy.md

 By using **3 Mins for God**, you acknowledge that you have read and understood this Privacy Policy and agree to be bound by its terms.
 If you do not agree to this Privacy Policy, please discontinue use of the App.

 ---

-**Note:** This Privacy Policy should be reviewed and updated regularly to ensure compliance with applicable laws and to reflect any changes in our data practices.
-It is recommended that you consult with a legal professional to ensure compliance with all applicable privacy laws in your jurisdiction.